socadk/design-practice-repository/artifact-templates/DPR-CRCCard.md

 * Buy, build, or rent (a cloud service) software that has the desired capabilities?
 * Use a custom-off-the-shelf software package, commercial middleware, or open source software?
-* Can an operating system feature or a cloud service fulfill the responsibilities (such as crontab as a job scheduler)?
+* Can or a cloud service or an operating system feature (such as a storage offering or a job scheduler) fulfill the responsibilities?

 Another usage scenario for CRC cards is an interactive workshop or "design thinking" format, sometimes up to a role-playing game: Each participant takes the role of an object/a candidate component (each represented by one CRC card).
 A ball representing business event and/or program control flow then is thrown around to learn about (and design) data flow, message formats, (a)synchrony, etc. The participants record the resulting collaborations and responsibilities on their CRC cards.
-These initial versions can then be put in a collaboration tool for further processing (or serve as graphical workshop minutes only, accompanying [textual notes](https://ozimmer.ch/authoring/2020/07/02/ReviewAndMeetingMarkup.html)).
+These initial versions can then be put in a collaboration tool for further processing (or serve as graphical notes only, accompanying the [textual ones](https://ozimmer.ch/authoring/2020/07/02/ReviewAndMeetingMarkup.html) from the workshop).

 ### Template Structure and Notation(s)